Jason-J5/Gale-Shapley-Algorithm/README.md

 ## General info
-This project is my implementation of the Gale–Shapley algorithm
+This project is my implementation of the Gale–Shapley algorithm.

+An important note about the timing of gs() in gsDemo.py, gs.py, and gs1.py: In cases where the program is writting to a file it will have a significant impact on the time.
+To obtain a more accurate timing of the gs() function please use gs1.py without the debug flag.

 # Requirements
 * Python 3.9.x